It’s pretty vital to travel with good sound.

 - It’s a bit expensive.
 You can certainly spend less and still have a great-sounding and robustly durable travel speaker (see below).

-Buying Options for the UE Boom 3 and Scoring the Best PricesBest Buy and Ebay, although we haven’t thus far seen better prices there.
+Buying Options for the UE Boom 3 and Scoring the Best PricesBest Buy, although we haven’t thus far seen better prices there.
 Some retailers (especially Amazon) do sometimes have different prices depending on the color you buy, so you may want to click around to different colors if you’re flexible and see what each costs.

 We wouldn’t recommend buying a used Boom 3 —or any other battery-containing electronic device — as there is no telling how many cycles the battery has already been through at the time of purchase.
 You may end up having to replace the battery too soon (though our experience with Ultimate Ears batteries has generally been quite good).